aswna/Environment/README.md

     git clone --recursive <git repo>

-In an already existing (cloned) repository, you need to initialize the submodules first.
+In an already existing (cloned) repository, you need to initialize the submodules first and -usually - switch to the main branch.
+The best I could find it the following:

-    git submodule init
-    git submodule update

-or simply

-    git submodule update --init
+    git submodule update --init --recursive

-I also use

-     git submodule foreach git pull
+    git submodule foreach --recursive git checkout master

 ### Deleting a submodule ###
 1. Delete the relevant line from the .gitmodules file.